 Canadian researcher wins international crop nutrition award

-Fertilizer Canada is pleased to congratulate Claudia Wagner-Riddle, director of the North American centre of the International Nitrogen Initiative, on being awarded the 2020 IFA Borlaug Award of Excellence in Crop Nutrition.
-Wagner-Riddle is the second Canadian researcher to be…
+Claudia Wagner-Riddle, director of the North American centre of the International Nitrogen Initiative, was recently awarded the 2020 IFA Borlaug Award of Excellence in Crop Nutrition.
+Wagner-Riddle is the second Canadian researcher to be recognized for her work in Canada…

-Fertilizer Canada is pleased to congratulate Claudia Wagner-Riddle, director of the North American centre of the International Nitrogen Initiative, on being awarded the 2020 IFA Borlaug Award of Excellence in Crop Nutrition.
+Claudia Wagner-Riddle, director of the North American centre of the International Nitrogen Initiative, was recently awarded the 2020 IFA Borlaug Award of Excellence in Crop Nutrition.

 Wagner-Riddle is the second Canadian researcher to be recognized for her work in Canada and her knowledge transfer and collaborations internationally.
 Over her 38-year research career, she has led collaborative research teams addressing many aspects of agronomy, including soil health, productivity, and nutrient loss pathways.